dnywh/trill/README.md

 Trill was a quick two day project.
 There are tonnes more things that could be done to improve it, such as:

+- [ ] More stringent checks to avoid abuse
-- [] Ability for user to just hear their own notes (not the crowdsourced version)
+- [x] Ability for user to just hear their own notes (not the crowdsourced version)
-- [] Sound classification to automatically reject duds (silent, wrong note)
+- [x] Sound classification to automatically reject duds (silent, wrong note)
-- [] Sound classification to add a `quality` float value, to preference higher-quality note recordings
+- [ ] Sound classification to add a `quality` float value, to preference higher-quality note recordings
-- [] Sound cropping before upload to remove any starting or ending silence
+- [ ] Sound cropping before upload to remove any starting or ending silence

 ## Colophon